tsuru/tsuru/docs/reference/api.rst

 *****************

     * Method: GET
-    * URI: /teams/<teamname>
+    * Endpoint: /teams/<teamname>
-    * Format: json
+    * Format: JSON

-Returns 200 in case of success, and json in the body with the info about a team.
+Returns 200 in case of success, and JSON in the body with the info about a team.

 Example: